Preparing for an IVA Annual Review

 - Keep your creditors updated on your progress

-You’ll receive a written summary of the review once it’s complete.
-This outlines any changes to your IVA and your creditors will be informed too.
+You’ll receive a written summary of the review once it’s complete and we’ll update your creditors too.

 What you’ll need to provide